 Many have long argued, for baseball bats at least, looks don’t matter.
 Indeed, there are no requirements for a color scheme in BBCOR or BPF testing.
-And real batted ball speeds shouldn’t have any measurable changes due to bat design or color, obviously.
+And real batted ball speeds shouldn’t have any measurable increase due to bat design or color, obviously.

 Regardless of how many times we say this, however, year in and year out, bat manufacturers push the limits in artistry and design.
 What do they know that we don’t?
 Or, rather, what do they know that we as consumers are not willing to admit?
 Does a bat that looks more expensive somehow perform better?